amagioss/slv/website/docs/command-reference/vault/access.md

 ---

 # Manage Vault Access
-Add or Remove access to the vault.\
+Add or Remove access to the vault.

+> **Before you begin:** You need to have a vault created and an environment with access to that vault.
+The environment managing access to a vault must be able to access the vault in the first place.

 **Important Condition:** The environment managing access to a vault must be able to access the vault in the first place.

 #### General Usage: